This post was first published on 18 October 2019 and updated to include the latest information for 2021 remittance services in Singapore.

 Often, one of the most convenient (but not necessarily cheapest) way to send money overseas is to do so with your bank.
 Furthermore, if you make the transaction before the cut-off time, your transfer could be completed on the same day for selected destination countries.

 If you’ve already activated internet banking facilities, you can remit money overseas by making an online money transfer overseas.
 You don’t have to first do a bank transfer to your remittance agent, wait for them to confirm the receipt of funds, and then have them send the money overseas for you.
 In the event the transaction is rejected for some reason, your money stays put in your bank account.

 Since you’re using your bank account, you’ll be subject to the prevailing transfer limits on your account, so you might want to increase it prior to performing your remittance.

-To facilitate the transfer, your bank may request additional information from you, such your recipient’s the name, address, contact number, bank details (SWIFT/BSB/IFSC/sort code) and account number/IBAN.
+To facilitate the transfer, your bank may request additional information from you, such as your recipient’s name, address, contact number, bank details (SWIFT/BSB/IFSC/sort code) and account number/IBAN.